 The facility was designed in the Tudor architectural tradition of excellent academic institutions and includes:

-- 25 classrooms including a science lab, a rhetoric room, an art room, and music room.
+- 31 classrooms including a science lab, a rhetoric room, an art room, and orchestra and choral rooms.
+Classrooms are equipped with state of the art technology including in-room audio and video display.

 - A library (with a full computer lab) as the centerpiece for the main facility.

-- Sporting facilities including a regulation soccer/football field, outdoor and indoor basketball, and a gymnasium with two regulation basketball and volleyball courts.
+- Sporting facilities including a regulation soccer/football field, outdoor and indoor basketball, a main gymnasium with two regulation basketball and volleyball courts plus an auxiliary gym.

-- For our parents, staff, alumni, and juniors and seniors, a gathering room with a coffee bar, tables, couches, and even a fireplace.
+- For our parents, staff, alumni, and high school students, a gathering room with a coffee bar, tables, couches, and fireplace.

 Our facility is a reflection of our values.
 It shows on the outside what our school has been doing on the inside for more than a decade– producing students with exceptional maturity and understanding, and an ability to think and articulate well, all with a Christian worldview.